grasshide/LMS-Mixtape/README.md

 - a limit of songs per album can be set
 - genres can be excluded (e.g. Score, Classical, ...)
 - a data can be picked. only songs added after that date will be be returned
 - filter option for "dynamic played/skipped value" of the Alternative Play Count plugin
+- export to folder generates a new folder for each export or exports to a folder called "sync" (e.g. for syncthing)

 ## Requirements